-Before registering as a freelancer you might find it worthwhile to catch up on the programmes offered by the German government and various institutions to support those seeking a career as a self-employed person.
-Some programmes require that the application has to be made before you officially register as self-employed.
+Before registering as a freelancer you might find it worthwhile to catch up on the programs offered by the German government and various institutions to support those seeking a career as a self-employed person.
+Some programs require that the application has to be made before you officially register as self-employed.

 When setting up a business, it is desirable to also create a bookkeeping system.
 Although a freelancer only needs to file a simple profit-and-loss-calculation for the tax authorities, bookkeeping can deliver helpful analyses (such as a management analysis or a cash flow analysis) that help you to evaluate the first period that your business has been operating and project how the business might pan out over longer periods.